galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot-r/tutorial.md

 # Conclusion
 {:.no_toc}

-In this tutorial we have seen how a volcano plot can be generated and customised using Galaxy and R. You can see more possible customisations in the help pages for the functions used, by typing in R `?geom_point` and `?geom_text_repel` or at the [ggrepel website](https://ggrepel.slowkow.com/index.html).
+In this tutorial we have seen how a volcano plot can be generated and customised using Galaxy and R. You can see some more possible customisations in the [RNA Seq Counts to Viz in R]({% link topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.md %}) tutorial and at the [ggrepel website](https://ggrepel.slowkow.com/index.html).